yik-leung/CT-Labelme/README.md

   <video src="https://github.com/user-attachments/assets/fd47db48-106e-4081-a7a3-1d9437900e9f" alt="CT-LabelMe Demo" width="800"></video>
 </p>

 In the demo, open your CT file (NRRD / DICOM / NIfTI).
 Navigate to the area you want to annotate using the `A` / `D` keys or by dragging the slice slider.
-Press `B` to enter brush mode, then select your desired label from the left sidebar and brush over the region on two spaced-out slices.
-Next, press `J` to switch back to mouse mode, and click "Fill in between slices" buttons on the left panel to automatically fill and interpolate the unlabeled slices in between.
+Press `B` to enter brush mode, then select your desired label from the left sidebar.
+Hold the left mouse button to brush over the region, and hold the right mouse button to erase labels as needed.
+Do this on two spaced-out slices.
+Next, press `J` to switch back to mouse mode, then click the "Fill in between slices" `Preview` button and `Apply` button on the left panel to automatically fill and interpolate the unlabeled slices in between.

 For more hotkeys, features, and detailed instructions, please click the **Help** button in the menu.

 ## 🙏 Acknowledgments

-- Core annotation logic inspired by **[labelme](https://github.com/wkentaro/labelme)**.
+- Core annotation logic inspired by [labelme](https://github.com/wkentaro/labelme).
-- Core voxel handling from **[Med-labelme](https://github.com/MeteorsHub/MedLabelMe)**.
+- Core GUI and voxel handling from [Med-labelme](https://github.com/MeteorsHub/MedLabelMe).

 ## 📄 Citation